 This is real and tangible Hatha yoga at work: our practice on our mats realigns our physical bodies and energetic systems and our mind and behaviours follow.
 Or in other words if we change our physiology we change who we are.
 Our practice shifts us in ways that are good for us and, in the case of money, also ultimately good for our communities and our planet.
 Internally one of the more tangible things we may start to notice is that these shifts bring space and lightness into our being.

-- Read more about this realignment in Our Common Purpose – why do we practise yoga?
+- Read more about this realignment in Our Common Purpose – why do we practice yoga?

 3. Freedom to direct our attention

 Yoga practice softens and brings space, space to get curious, to look and to enquire, and to direct our attention away from the habitual

 This space, created by loosening from attachments and shifts in identity, brings freedom.
 A very valuable sort of freedom and one that money cannot buy: the freedom to direct our attention away from what normally grabs it and towards something new.
 To start asking questions about things we took for granted.
 To refocus on what, upon reflection, is really important rather than on what we have been programmed to focus on.
 As we start to direct our attention, our love, with this freedom from a place of authenticity we move away from the superficial ladder of attainment and attachment to trinkets into the depth of who we are.

 EkhartYoga members can watch a more detailed exploration of the topic in this class, where the concepts of yoga and morals and money as Maya are also covered.

 For anyone who is interested in our inner approach to yoga and how this empowers us on and off our mats, David has published a book Radically Simple Yoga: For Now.
 This is an accessible guide to the philosophy and practices of yoga www.radicallysimpleyoga.com